Segments & filters

 - Recent uninstalls: Reach out to customers who uninstalled recently for valuable feedback

-- Re-engagement opportunities: Target previously active customers who have become dormant
+- Re-engagement opportunities: Target previously active customers who’ve gone quiet

 - Long-term retention: Recognize and reward your most loyal, long-term customers